the talking ticket

 The first step to learning idioms in a foreign language is to understand their literal meanings.
 Picturing (or drawing!) something weird is a sure-fire way to memorise something that would otherwise be gobbledygook in your native language.

-Print off the below PDF (one-sided) and play match up, pairs or any other game that’ll get you linking these bizarre concepts with their sayings!
+Print off my first game (one-sided) and play match up, pairs or any other game that’ll get you linking these bizarre concepts with their sayings!

 Step 2: connect the idioms and their real meanings